sockjs/sockjs-client/README.md

 http://127.0.0.1:8000/.

-If you want the javascript to be recompiled when the source files are modified and automatically restart the tests run `make serve`.
+If you want the javascript to be recompiled when the source files are modified and automatically restart the http server run `make serve`.
 You will need 'inotifywait' command from package `inotify-tools`.